angular-schule/angular-cli-ghpages/README.md

 The name of the branch you'll be pushing to.
 The default uses GitHub's `gh-pages` branch, but this can be configured to push to any branch on any remote.
-You have to change this to `master` if you are pushing to an GitHub organisation page (instead of an GitHub user page).
+You have to change this to `master` if you are pushing to a GitHub organization page (instead of a GitHub user page).

 #### --name & --email <a name="name"></a>